ProbabilisticWorld/CYOALabs/Phys11x/README.md

 Students determine the coefficient of restitutuion of two colliding dynamics carts.

-## Week 10: Equilibrium

-This is a straightforward traditional lab; I have not included my handout in this folder

 # Uncertainty
 This is a short handout I give to the students that covers how I want them to work with uncertainty and significant figures